Why We Invest in Georgia

 • Development of large public infrastructure programmes backed by multilateral international funding driving potential GDP growth.

-• Infrastructure expenditures have reached record-high levels in 2019-2022 and stood at 6.7% of GDP in 2022, with public investment set to continue supporting growth in the medium run.
+• Infrastructure expenditures have reached record-high levels in 2019-2024 and stood at 7.2% of GDP in 2024, with public investment set to continue supporting growth in the medium run.

-Historically low inflation with 3% target set from 2018 by National Bank of Georgia
+Low inflation with 3% target set from 2018 by National Bank of Georgia

 Liberal economic policy

-Top performer globally in WB Doing Business over the past 12 years
+Top performer in WB Doing Business

 • Business friendly environment and low tax regime (attested by favourable international rankings).